isomerpages/moe-lakesidepri/_our-lakeside-education/Internationalisation Efforts.md

 description: ""
 ---
 <h5>Internationalisation</h5>
-Internationalisation programmes provide an extension of learning to deepen students’ acquisition of 21st century competencies and broaden students’ learning experiences through authentic learning.
+<div style="font-size:14pt;" align="justify">Internationalisation programmes provide an extension of learning to deepen students’ acquisition of 21st century competencies and broaden students’ learning experiences through authentic learning.
 In Lakeside Primary School, they provide opportunities for students to:
 -	Increase their socio-cultural and religious sensitivity and awareness
 -	Develop communication and collaboration skills with school mates and international peers